Yoona8/frontend-curriculum/angular.md

 </details>

-Observables
+12 Observables
-Http
+13 Http
-Authentication
+14 Authentication
-Offline
+15 Offline
-Testing
+16 Testing

+## 17 - Debugging
 <details>
-<summary>Debugging</summary>
+<summary>Notes</summary>

 - find an error in the console
 - using sourcemaps and breakpoints in browser